-We spent a full day traversing Disneyland, California Adventure Park, and Downtown Disney for the best vegan eats (it was well worth the blisters).
-We’ve compiled a list of our top 17 picks, but rest assured there are far more options to choose from.
+We’ve compiled a list of our top 17 vegan-friendly Disney food picks, but rest assured there are far more options to choose from.
 When in doubt, just ask.
 Sit-down restaurants are particularly accommodating.
 You don’t have to wish upon a star to make your vegan dreams come true.

 17 Vegan Foods You Need to Eat at Disneyland, California

 1. Dole Whip

 If it’s above 65 degrees, Dole Whip at Disneyland is obligatory.
 No proper Disney day is complete without this iconic plant-based pineapple treat.
 Go all out and ask for a Dole whip float, which features a tall glass of chilled pineapple juice topped with a generous portion of swirly dole whip goodness.
 It’s like a pineapple version of a rootbeer float, but better.
 If pineapple isn’t really your thing, don’t worry, the theme park recently introduced new Dole Whip flavors, including orange, mango, lemon, and raspberry.

 Find this treat at the Enchanted Tiki Room at the entrance to Adventureland.
 To skip the line, either go early in the day or watch the show first and grab your whip as you exit (the line tends to be shorter for show patrons).

 2. Cotton Candy & Lemonade Duo

 Fluffy pink clouds of spun sugar are available throughout the parks and Downtown Disney.
 You can find cotton candy at carts on Main Street and in most gift shops.
 However, the Cove Bar at California Adventure Park offers a bit more magic.
 Order a cotton candy lemonade for an Ariel-inspired treat.